serverlessworkflow/specification/annualreviews/2021-ServerlessWorkflowSpecification-annual.md

 Specification roadmap: https://github.com/serverlessworkflow/specification/tree/main/roadmap

 Our main goals for the project include:
- - Release specification version 1.0 by end of 2021
+ - Release specification version 1.0 by April of 2022
  - Add more SDKs in different languages
  - Create a specification TCK
  - Add integrations with different workflow DSLs